mwmcnall/SchoolProjects/Tutorials/Jupyter Notebook Reveal.js presentation/README.md

 ## Creating the presentation

 You'll have to go to the local directory and type out the relevant nbconvert command to convert the Jupyter Notebook into a proper presentation.
+I use Anaconda Prompt for this.

 There are multiple ways to go about this depending on what your needs are